 DEBUG [PrRTEvents-Executor-2][] cisco.cpm.lsd.service.SessionPublisher -::::- Forwarding session 07a26b4b-ea13-438b-99b5-0bbadc9d8bac to batch manager

-On all other ISE nodes, you should see how a session was consumed:
+On all other ISE nodes, you see how a session was consumed:

 [pool-35-thread-38][] cisco.cpm.lsd.service.SessionConsumer -::::- Consumer is processing : sessionID:[0a3e9498000008e05e071990] status:[Started] id:[614f6c44-6c78-4289-b9fd-b352ff012ca4] auditSessionID:[0a3e9498000008e05e071990] accountingSessionID:[5e07197b/c0:4a:00:1f:6b:39/2299] endpointMAC:[C0-4A-00-1F-6B-39] callingStationId: [c0-4a-00-1f-6b-39] endpointIP:[null], IPv6 : [[]], psnIP:[192.168.43.26] deviceIP:[192.168.255.102] destinationIP:[192.168.43.26] nasIP:[192.168.255.102] nasIPv6:[null] timeStamp:[1577523495]

-The figure demonstrates the topology used for testing of posture status sharing:
+This figure demonstrates the topology used for a test of posture status sharing:

 The figure demonstrates an accounting report which proofs the presence of the phantom session on skuchere-ise26-3: